 Undergraduate research assistants will have opportunities to experience all aspects of research in our lab, from developing materials for experiments, to interacting directly with families who participate in our studies, to analyzing data.
 Other responsibilities may include recruitment of project participants, transcribing and coding verbal interactions, scoring standardized tests, entering and coding data, and acoustic analysis.

 Typically, students receive course credit for their work in our lab (usually 2 or 3 credits of HESP 499, which translates to 6 or 9 hours a week).
 Students may also volunteer their time in the lab (usually 6 to 9 hours a week).
-A very limited number of hourly paid positions are available over the summer.
 Preference will be given to students who can make at least a two-semester commitment to working in the lab.

-If you are interested in joining our research team as an undergraduate research assistant, please email your resume, unofficial transcript, and current schedule to our Lab Manager, Tatiana Thonesavanh, here.
+If you are interested in joining our research team as an undergraduate research assistant, please email your resume, unofficial transcript, and current schedule to Professor Jan Edwards here.